bundesverband-green-software/landscape/README.md

 Note: we use the field `project` not to specify the maturity in the sense of the CNCF, but if we, the Bundesverband Green Software, have successfully field-tested the tool/project.
 If that is the case, you can add `project: "proved+tested"`.

 Please also provide a logo and place it into the [logos](./logos/) directory.
-If there is no logo available, you may either use the logo of the organization behind the tool (place it in the subfolder [organization](./logos/organization/)) or you may generate a text only image yourself with the [Text-SVG-Generator](https://text-to-svg.com/) (place it in the [unofficial](./logos/unofficial/)).
+If there is no logo available, you may either use the logo of the organization behind the tool (place it in the subfolder [organization](./logos/organization/)) or you may generate a text only image yourself (place it in the [unofficial](./logos/unofficial/)).
+We used the tool [Text-SVG-Generator](https://text-to-svg.com/) to generate some logos and used the font "Impact".

 ## Credits